sheeran/octoblog/source/_posts/2012-08-30-how-to-export-from-movable-type-to-octopress.markdown

 	%y-%m-%d-%F.markdown

-The year-month-day is obvious, although the the values are case-sensitive.
+The year-month-day is obvious, although the values are case-sensitive.
 The `%F` is a place-holder for the original filename, and using an uppercase 'F' means to drop the original extension (.html) so I can add my own (.markdown).
 This placeholder also replaces spaces between words with underscores.
 Use `%-F` (note the hyphen) to use hyphens.
 Read the [MT documentation][mt] for all possible file path options.
 I used the former because my original MT entries are published with the following URL structure:

 	http://www.nealsheeran.com/archives/2012/07/some_post.html